 Approximately 8.4 acres of aquatic habitat (open water) would be directly impacted.
 The majority of the impacts to open water habitats are a direct result of the placement of fill material in Reach 6.
 These fill actions would not result in the complete fill of these areas; instead they would reduce the overall surface area of the aquatic habitat and substantially reduce depth in the remaining areas.
 Even though these open water habitats are primarily man-made ponds, the currently provide important habitat for aquatic species in an area that is limiting in quality aquatic habitats.
-Most of the impacts associated with other features would be short-term and construction related.
+Most of the impacts associated with other features would be construction related.
 Construction related noise and localized turbidity may affect any fish species that can tolerant living in the proposed project area.
 However, these impacts would be temporary and would not occur once construction was complete.
-The proposed relief wells and increased ditching areas, however these impacts would be dependent on rain-events and surface runoff.
+The proposed relief wells and increased ditching associated with these plans may increase the amount of water in ditches and other water holding areas, however these impacts would be dependent on rain-events and surface runoff.

-4.6.3 Standards Plan with Risk Informed Screening & Risk Informed Plan (Tentatively Selected Plan)
+4.6.3 Standards Plan with Risk Informed Screening (Recommended Plan) & Risk Informed Plan

 Maintenance of the levee and on-going anthropogenic activities have limited suitable habitats available for fish and other aquatic organisms due to the altered hydrology and conversion of aquatic habitats to non-aquatic uses.
-Most of the impacts associated with either alternative would be short-term and construction related.
+Most of the impacts associated with either alternative would be construction related.
 Construction related noise and localized turbidity may affect any fish species that can tolerant living in the proposed project area.
 However, these impacts would be temporary and would not occur once construction was complete.
 The proposed relief wells and increased ditching associated with these plans may increase the amount of water in ditches and other water holding areas, however these impacts would be seasonal.